Burns Night

 In recent years we have been pleased to welcome guest orators

-Jim Henderson, Prof Kirsteen McCue, Derek Darnell, Andrew Glennie, Wylie White, Adrian Moorman, Jane Brown, Clark McGinn, James Fields, James Fairbairn, Bill Henry, and one of our own members Janet McNulty a direct descendant of Robert Burns.
+Jim Henderson, Prof Kirsteen McCue, Derek Darnell, Andrew Glennie, Wylie White, Adrian Moorman, Jane Brown, Clark McGinn, James Fields, James Fairbairn, Bill Henry, and Janet McNulty (a direct descendant of Robert Burns).

 Our 2021 Burns Supper will be held on Saturday 30th January